 We’ve covered both over-ear headphones and in-ear versions, since there are some definite pros and cons for both when it comes to travel.

 - Runner-Up, Best Headphones: Bose QuietComfort 35 II

 - Best Wired Earbuds: Bose QuietComfort 20

 - Best Budget Headphones: Paww WaveSound 3

 Best Headphones: Sony WH-1000XM3

-Battery life is up to 30 hours, depending on noise-cancelation and wireless settings, which easily covers even the longest flights.
+Battery life is up to 30 hours, depending on noise-cancelation and wireless settings, easily covering even the longest flights.
 The headphones are chargeable using a standard USB-C cable, and a ten-minute boost gives an extra five hours of use.
 A full charge takes three hours.

 Runner-Up, Best Headphones: Bose QuietComfort 35 II

-Bose has been the market leader in noise cancellation for years, and while Sony’s new 1000-XM3’s have recently stolen that particular crown, the ability of the QuietComfort 35 II over-ear headphones to block out the outside world is still exceptional.
+Bose was the market leader in noise cancellation for years.
+While Sony’s new 1000XM3’s have recently stolen that particular crown, the ability of the QuietComfort 35 II over-ear headphones to block out the outside world is still exceptional.